Contact the estate

 Soil

-Situated on one of Sancerre's most emblematic hillsides, "Les Monts Damnés" majestically overlooks the village of Chavignol.
-This exceptional terroir is made up of limestone soils known as "terres blanches", which give the wine structure and minerality.
+Located on one of the most iconic hills of Sancerre, “Les Monts Damnés” majestically overlooks the village of Chavignol.
+This exceptional terroir is composed of limestone soils, known as “Terres Blanches,” which give the wine structure and minerality.

 Vinification